Kitchens@ Closes Deal with Swiggy for the Acquisition Of its Access Kitchens Business

 BANGALORE, India, March 3, 2023 /PRNewswire/ -- [email protected], a leading player in the rapidly growing cloud kitchen industry today announced the acquisition of Swiggy's Access Kitchens business through a share swap deal, effective as of 1st March 2023.

-Swiggy pioneered the cloud kitchen model with the launch of Swiggy Access in 2017 and allows restaurant partners to establish kitchen spaces in neighbourhoods.
-These 'delivery-only' kitchen spaces align with [email protected]'s own cloud kitchen model by leveraging Swiggy's analysis of local demand and selection of high-performing partners.
+Swiggy pioneered the cloud kitchen model with the launch of Swiggy Access in 2017.
+The Swiggy Access program allows restaurant partners to establish kitchen spaces in neighbourhoods where they do not currently operate, with the goal of offering more variety and shortening delivery times for consumers.
+These 'delivery-only' kitchen spaces align with [email protected]'s own cloud kitchen model.
+By leveraging Swiggy's analysis of local demand and selection of high-performing partners, [email protected] can diversify food options and meet customers' needs in specific areas.

 "Swiggy Access was started with the aim to bridge hyperlocal gaps in restaurant supply and solve for variety, quality, and convenience of food.
+Since its inception, Access has enabled several restaurant partners to innovate and expand their reach to new customers in a cost-effective manner.
 We are confident that [email protected] is fully equipped to nurture this ecosystem by innovating and building more supply.
-Swiggy continues to believe in the potential of this space and remains invested as a stakeholder in [email protected]," said Rahul Bothra, CFO of Swiggy.
+Swiggy continues to believe in the potential of this space and remains invested as a stakeholder in [email protected]," said Rahul Bothra, CFO of Swiggy

 About Swiggy:

-Founded in 2014, Swiggy is India's leading on-demand convenience platform.
+Founded in 2014, Swiggy is India's leading on-demand convenience platform with a vision to elevate the quality of life for the urban consumer by offering unparalleled convenience.
+It connects consumers to over 200,000 restaurant partners in hundreds of cities.
 Its quick commerce grocery service Instamart is present in over 25 cities.
-Using innovative technology, Swiggy provides a hassle-free, delivery experience.
+Swiggy's latest addition, Dineout, offers users experiences in high-use categories like dining out and events in 24 cities across the country.
+Using innovative technology, Swiggy provides a hassle-free, fast, and reliable delivery experience.
+Every order delivered by Swiggy's delivery executives, ensures a host of customer-centric features like lightning-fast delivery, no minimum order value, live order tracking, and 24/7 customer support.

 Mr. Junaiz Kizhakkayil